We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Most of the research focuses on illegal narcotics, but there is also research on alcohol abuse.
 Some areas have been elucidated in a number of projects, and those areas are primarily:

-- living conditions, life styles and risk taking among persons with drug problems
+- living conditions, lifestyles and risk-taking among persons with drug problems

 - social and medical problems as well as mortality among persons who inject drugs